adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 	var form = document.forms[0];

-	// 2. attach event listen for submit event lib.on(form, 'submit', function(e) {
+	// 2. attach event listen for submit event form.attachEvent('submit', function() {

 		// 3.
-Stop the form from submitting lib.preventDefault(e);
+Stop the form from submitting window.event.returnValue = false;

 		// 4.
-Find widget by class name var widget = document.getElementsByClassName('widget');
+		var widgets = document.getElementsByClassName('widget');

-		// 5.
-Etc
+		// 5. etc
 	});

 This fails at point #4 as IE8 doesn't understand it.
-The problem we have here is that the user doesn't get the enhanced experience, nor the degraded experience.
+The problem here is that the user doesn't get the enhanced experience, nor the degraded experience.

 *No*, instead they get the **fuck you** experience.
 And, this problem applies to any browser, old or new, that runs Javascript.
 It's a continuum of new browsers and new APIs, each with their varying level of (reliable) support.